phaazon/sdb/README.rst

 1. The configuration file
 -------------------------

-In order to adapt to your projects, `sdb` uses a configuration file commonly called `.sdb`, but you can change it’s a matter for you..
+In order to adapt to your projects, `sdb` uses a configuration file commonly called `.sdb`, but you can do what you want if it’s a matter for you..
 That file gathers all the project’s main settings.
 Here is a comprehensive list:

 BUILD: